 Intermediate Engineer, Wastewater

-In Canada, more than 8,000 of our people foster innovation every day because we know that our future world will be vastly different from today.
-Our reach includes environmental remediation to urban planning, from engineering iconic buildings to designing sustainable transport networks, from finding new ways to extract essential resources to developing renewable power sources.
-Through our Future Ready initiative, we bring clarity and vision to some of Canada's most complex challenges and opportunities.
+In Canada, our 8,000+ people are involved in everything from environmental remediation to urban planning, from engineering iconic buildings to designing sustainable transportation networks, from finding new ways to extract essential resources to developing renewable power sources for the future.

-The excellence we bring to our work and to work and to our workplace has been recognized far and wide.
-We're a Forbes Top Employer in Canada, one of the Corporate Knights' Top 100 Sustainable Companies in the World (and among the Top 10 in Canada), and we earned ReNew Canada's Platinum Elite Recognition through our participation in more than half of Canada's Top 100 Infrastructure Projects .
-In 2018, LinkedIn ranked us number 7 on their Top Companies list .
+The excellence we bring to our work and to our workplace has been recognized far and wide.
+We're a Forbes Top Employer in Canada, one of the Top 100 Sustainable Companies in the World (and among the Top 10 in Canada), and we earned Platinum Elite Recognition through our participation in more than half of Canada's Top 100 Infrastructure Projects.

 WSP is currently seeking a motivated Intermediate Engineer to join their Water and Wastewater, Infrastructure group, located at our Kelowna office.
 Reporting to the Branch Manager, Water and Wastewater this position will be responsible working collaboratively to deliver multi-disciplinary municipal wastewater collection and treatment engineering projects across Western Canada.
 The successful candidate will have the opportunity to bring innovative solutions to a broad range assignments, gain client and industry exposure, and participate in and lead high performing multi-disciplinary teams.